quii/learn-go-with-tests/hello-world.md

 For helper functions, it's a good idea to accept a `testing.TB` which is an interface that `*testing.T` and `*testing.B` both satisfy, so you can call helper functions from a test, or a benchmark.

 `t.Helper()` is needed to tell the test suite that this method is a helper.
 By doing this when it fails the line number reported will be in our _function call_ rather than inside our test helper.
 This will help other developers track down problems easier.
 If you still don't understand, comment it out, make a test fail and observe the test output.
+Comments in Go are a great way to add additional information to your code, or in this case, a quick way to tell the compiler to ignore a line.
+You can comment out the `t.Helper()` code by adding two forward slashes `//` at the beginning of the line.
+You should see that line turn grey or change to another color than the rest of your code to indicate it's now commented out.

 Now that we have a well-written failing test, let's fix the code, using an `if`.